LifelongLearner13/cs_foundation/arrays/notes.md

 # Definition

 Basic building block of higher level data structures, an array is a ordered collection of data grouped together under one name.
 Data is accessed by means of numeric indexes.
-Unlike other list-like data structures, arrays are stored in a sequential memory.
+Unlike other list-like data structures, arrays are stored in sequential memory.

 ## Caveats

-- Some implementations allow only homogeneous (same type) where as others allow homogeneous (different)
+- Some implementations allow only homogeneous (same type) data where as others allow homogeneous (different types) data to be stored
-- Some arrays are dynamic meaning they can grow to accommodate new data, others are static meaning the size must be defined at the start.
+- Some arrays are dynamic, meaning they can grow to accommodate new data, others are static, meaning the size must be defined at the start.

 ## ADT